carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 > ## Exercise 1:
 >
-> Let's explore one of the gene clusters that result from the intersection of all algorithms with grep command:
+> Explore one of the gene clusters that result from the intersection of all algorithms with grep command:
 >~~~
 > $ ls alg_intersection | grep clpX
 >~~~
 >{: .language-bash}
 >
-> * Why do you think these genes are at the intersection?
+> * Why are these genes at the intersection?
 > * Is this cluster gene essential for living?
-> * What other gene do you think can be in this output folder?
+> * What other gene coud be present this output folder?
 >
 >
 >> ## Solution
 >>clpX is a gene that encodes part of a protease found in mitochondria, which is essential for living.
-The reason why they are in the intersection folder is that >>these cluster genes belong to the core genome
+The reason why they are in the intersection folder is that these cluster genes belong to the core genome
 > {: .solution}
 {: .challenge}